Marshlink line: Branches from Rye

 In 1846, a short branch was proposed from Rye station towards Rye Harbour.
 It was 3/8 miles long and only used for freight, ending by the River Rother at a pier.
 The line opened in March 1854.
 It was almost derelict by 1955, and closed on 29 January 1960.

 The Rye and Camber Tramway was a separate 3 ft gauge line the other side of the river.
-It was proposed in 1895 and funded with a £2,800 capital.
+It was proposed in 1895 with an initial budget of £2,800.
 A 1+3/4 miles section from Rye to Golf Links Halt opened on 13 July 1895, followed by a 1/2 miles extension to Camber Sands, opening on 13 July 1908.
 The line was closed in 1939 following competition from bus services and was temporarily part-converted to road during the war.
 It was returned to railway after hostilities ended, but the line was impractical to repair to full use and hence closed permanently.

 In 1901, the East Sussex Light Railway proposed a connection from Northiam on the Kent and East Sussex Railway to Rye.
 The SECR objected, and it was abandoned.

 Branch to Dungeness and New Romney

 The SER had tenuous plans to build a cross-channel passenger ferry terminal at Dungeness, which would provide a dedicated route from London to Paris.
 In 1859, the Town Clerk of New Romney suggested a line should be built from Folkestone to Rye via Dymchurch and Lydd, but the SER was not interested.
 However, in 1866 they became favourable about a branch line from Appledore, as it could support their international train proposals.
 An Act of Parliament to build the line was obtained on 30 July that year, which included a branch to Denge Beach.
-On 5 August 1873, the SER were authorized to extend the line to Dungeness with a 100 yards pier and landing stage.
+On 5 August 1873, the SER were authorised to extend the line to Dungeness with a 100 yards pier and landing stage.
 Progress stalled on the line in the 1870s and the SER were in danger of a rival railway taking over construction.